Earth science education

 - Field equipment includes: Field-portable UV-Vis spectrophotometers and chemical analysis equipment; pore water diffusion equilibrators for time-integrated groundwater sampling; a pore water squeezer and sediment coring equipment.

-- Associated faculty: Dr. Daniel Cassidy, Dr. Johnson Haas, Dr. Alan Kehew, Dr. Carla Koretsky, and Dr. R.V.
-Krishnamurthy
+- Associated faculty: Dr. Daniel Cassidy, Dr. Johnson Haas, Dr. R.V.
+Krishnamurthy, and Dr. David Zakharov

 The Department of Geological and Environmental Sciences has developed a strong research emphasis in the areas of geoinformatics and spatial data analysis.
-Research in these fields is being enabled by the acquisition of a state-of-the-art remote sensing facility and the installation of a real-time receiving station.
+Research in these fields is being enabled by a state-of-the-art remote sensing facility and a unique graduate certificate program in unoccupied aerial vehicles (UAVs).

 Projects: Several ongoing projects address the potential influences of natural processes, global change and regional human activities on the water and carbon cycles and on ecosystems.
 Dr. Mohamed Sultan and his collaborators develop and apply an integrated systems approach to assess, monitor and model the recent and future impacts of changes in the landscape and land cover.
 Remote sensing and geographic information systems are being used to analyze and visualize spatial datasets to address a wide range of hydrologic and environmental problems.